DamoM73/digital-solutions-text/ds_textbook/_build/html/_sources/3_generate/4_test_code/unit_2.md

   - unused variables
   - unused imports
 - has no unnecessary reading and writing to the drive.
-- ensure the best speed or run time for completing the algorithm
-- make use of reusable components wherever possible
+- uses reusable components wherever possible
+- uses atomic modularisation (each function only does one thing)
-- make use of error and exception handling at all layers of software, such as the user interface, logic and data flow
+- uses error and exception handling at all layers of software
-- create programming code that ensures data integrity and consistency
+- ensures data integrity and consistency
-- develop programming code that's compliant with the design logic and flow
 - make use of coding practices applicable to the related software
-- optimize the use of data access and data management practices
-- use the best keywords, data types and variables, and other available programming concepts to implement the related algorithm

 ---